-- 1. All services/items where the cost estimate exceeds \$250,000 shall be obtained using a competitive bid system (Request for Proposals).
-RFPs shall be rated and reviewed by staff, knowledgeable community members, and/or experts in various fields.
-The ratings and rankings shall be submitted to a standing committee of the Escarosa Board (designated by the nature of the contract) for review and approval.
-The Committee will then present a recommendation to the Board for final approval. - 2.
-All services/items where the cost estimate is under \$250,000, but at or above \$10,000, will require at least three written quotes.
+1. All services/items where the cost estimate exceeds \$250,000 shall be obtained using a competitive bid system RFP.
+RFPs shall be rated and reviewed by staff, knowledgeable community members, LWDB Region I Board Members, and/or experts in various fields.
+The ratings and rankings shall be submitted to a standing committee of the CSE Board (designated by the nature of the contract) for review and approval.
+The Committee will then present a recommendation to the Board for final approval.

+- 2. All services/items where the cost estimate is under \$250,000.00 but at or above \$10,000.00 will require at least three written quotes.
 Quotes will be submitted to the Chief Financial Officer and Chief Executive Officer for approval.
-All service provider contracts will be submitted to a standing committee of the Escarosa Board (designated by the nature of the contract) and then presented to the final Board for approval. - 3.
-All services/items where the cost estimate is \$10,000 or below will follow the Micro-Purchase policy.
+All service provider contracts will be submitted to a standing committee of the CSE Board (designated by the nature of the contract) and then presented to the final Board for approval. - 3.
+All services/items where the cost estimate is \$10,000.00 or below will follow the Micro-Purchase policy.